transmaxxing/transmaxxing.github.io/passing/physical/HAIR_REMOVAL.md

 > Although keeping our bodies hair free is our desired state, accepting that some days we will wear pants or leggings instead of doing a clean shave is something every female has to contend with!

+> Make sure you are comfortable with the technician.
+Bad technicians can be painful, lead to poor removal, or both!
+Try to get client references or look at nonbiased reviews and testimonials

 See [Makeup](MAKEUP) for information on eyebrow shaping

 ## Temporary Solutions - Shaving, Epilating, Waxing